 Step 5: Securing the Property

-If the tenant wants to secure the property they will be required to complete our application form and pay a deposit which is equivalent to one month’s rent and this will secure the property for up to 28 days.
+If the tenant wants to secure the property they will be required to complete our application form and pay a deposit which is equivalent to one week’s rent and this will secure the property for up to 15 calendar days.
 This allows us to complete all the necessary reference checks and paperwork and for the tenant to give the required notice on their current property.
 We will always aim to move the tenant into the property as soon as possible to reduce and void periods.
-Should the application fail for any reason due to non-disclosure by the tenant we will deduct any necessary costs.

 Step 6: Referencing